Before you apply for a start-up loan and grant

-Start-up loans are designed to help people with long-term problems getting a mortgage from a normal bank.
-The target group includes families with children, the elderly, disabled people and first-time buyers.
+A start-up loan from your municipality is available to people who have long-term difficulties obtaining a mortgage from a commercial bank.
+This includes, among others, families with children, older people, people with disabilities, and first-time home buyers.
 The municipality processes your application and decides whether you are eligible for a loan.

 You can apply for an ordinary start-up loan in your municipality if you

-• are in a family with children and need a stable and safe home
+• are in a family with children and need a stable and secure home

-• cannot get a mortgage from a normal bank and cannot save up for a deposite
+• cannot get a mortgage from a commercial bank and cannot save up enough for a deposit

 • are at risk of losing your home as a result of repossession due to mortgage arrears